The University of Texas School of Law - J.D., 1999

 Texas A&M University - B.S., 1996 Graduated Summa Cum Laude

 Jamy Skaggs is a trial lawyer who handles a wide variety of complex litigation defending small and large corporations, small business owners and individuals.
-He has handled cases involving personal injury/wrongful death, employment law, consumer law and trucking/transportation issues.
+He has handled cases involving personal injury/wrongful death, construction defect, premises liability, product liability and trucking/transportation issues.
 Mr. Skaggs has tried cases to verdict in both state and federal courts.

 He has extensive experience in the area of toxic tort litigation, including asbestos and silica litigation involving products liability and premises liability claims.
 In asbestos and silica cases, Mr. Skaggs has represented both manufacturer and premises owner clients.
 He has expertise in the state-of-the-art defense, medical causation and epidemiology.
 He has also dealt extensively with experts whose opinions related to medical information, industrial hygiene data and scientific literature are vital to developing a defense.
 Mr. Skaggs also has specific, first-hand experience dealing with the recent legislative changes impacting asbestos and silica litigation in Texas, including the extensive role of the Multi-district Litigation Courts.

-Mr. Skaggs has extensive experience in the area of insurance defense representing insured individuals and companies sued for causing all kinds of personal injuries.
-Mr. Skaggs has worked with many experts whose opinions related to medical and financial information are vital to developing a defense.
-He has worked hard to develop a high quality law practice that provides cost-effective services while vigorously representing the interests of insureds and keeping insurance companies well-informed of developments.
+Mr. Skaggs has extensive experience in the area of insurance defense representing insured individuals and companies sued for causing all kinds of personal injuries or property damages.
+Mr. Skaggs has worked with experts all over the country whose opinions related to medical, engineering, construction, financial and other technical information vital to developing a defense.
+He has worked hard to develop a high-quality law practice that provides cost-effective services while vigorously representing the interests of insureds and keeping insurance companies well-informed of developments.

 Past Cases Typical of Mr. Skaggs' Practice Areas